 A checklist is one of your best tools if you’re planning on traveling with dogs this holiday season.
 And what you do with your checklist after your trip is what turns it from a scrap of paper to a compass for future trips.

-Nothing is worse than interrupting the fun to find a pet store in a strange town to get an essential item you left at home.
-When traveling, you want to keep your life simple — and you certainly don’t want to add stress to your dog.
+Nothing is worse than interrupting the fun to find a pet store in a strange town to get forgotten item.
+When traveling with dogs, you want to keep your life simple — and you certainly don’t want to add stress to your dog.
 A checklist helps keep you focused and frees your brain for other details and preparations.

 What your checklist needs to include depends on: